ang-zeyu/infisearch/docs/src/larger_collections.md

 # Larger Collections

-*Five* configuration presets are available for scaling this tool to larger collections.
+*Three* configuration presets are available for scaling this tool to larger collections.
 They are designed primarily for InfiSearch's main intended use case of supporting static site search.

 ## Introduction